If you have questions about the application process, please consult the

 No; the minimum degree requirement is a bachelor’s degree.
 Students who enter the PhD program may opt to pursue the master’s degree along the way to earning the PhD.

 If I apply to the PhD program but do not get admitted, will I be considered for the MS program?
-Does this affect my chances of admission to either program?

 If I am admitted and enrolled to the MS program, may I enter the PhD program later on?